UCSC-Hydrogeology/fehmToolkit/README.md

 # FEHM Toolkit
 This toolkit consists of utilities and convenience functions to enable fast and efficient use of [FEHM](https://github.com/lanl/FEHM) and [LaGriT](https://github.com/lanl/LaGriT), which are software packages created by Los Alamos National Labs for simulations of coupled fluid-heat-solute transport and related processes.

 This toolkit abstracts away most manual file copying and editing associated with setting up FEHM runs, supports assigning properties, initial conditions, and boundary conditions for runs, and streamlines post-run model analysis.
-All of this is managed in a single configuration file within each run directory (#configuration), and accessed as a command-line tool (#usage).
+All of this is managed in a single [configuration file](#configuration) within each run directory, and accessed as a [command-line tool](#usage).

 The specific focus of the FEHM Toolkit is on simulations of seafloor hydrothermal circulation, though it can be used in other contexts and even modified to better support other use-cases as the need arises.